 Email is not for storing or sharing large files.
 To see alternative options on how to store files visit File Storage.

 Alumni can retain their UW-Whitewater email address by signing up for Warhawk4Life.
 This email account is the same as the student account.
 No need to update contact info!
 The storage limit for this account will remain 300MB.
-Simply visit the Alumni webpage to enroll.
-Warhawk4Life sign up is under "STAY CONNECTED".
+Simply visit the Identity Management Page, login and click the "Identity Service Request" then choose "Warhawk4Life."

 If graduates do not sign up for the alumni email service, their student email account will be permanently disabled approximately six months after graduation.
 For students staying at UW-Whitewater as a graduate student, employee or entering a new undergraduate program, their UW-Whitewater email account will stay active as long as they remain part of the campus community.